Airfare

 If an existing airline reservation is no longer needed, the flight must be canceled to avoid additional fees, penalties, or loss of taxpayer dollars.

-If a flight is not canceled, the agency forfeits the full cost of the flight to the airline and may be subject to audit for misuse of public funds.
+If a flight is not canceled, the agency forfeits the full cost of the flight to the airline and may be subject to an audit for misuse of public funds.

 Universal Air Travel Plan (UATP) - Southwest Airlines Only

-UATP is an account with an online portal called DataMine® where agency Travel Coordinators can view the balance of the agency’s Southwest Airlines (Southwest) Unused Ticket Credits (UTC) that have expired and transferred for future use.
+- UATP is an account with an online portal called DataMine where agency Travel Coordinators can view the balance of the agency's Southwest Airlines (Southwest) Unused Ticket Credits (UTC) that have expired and transferred for future use.
 The account also reflects transactions for Southwest flights purchased using UATP funds.

-- If your agency has available funds, a monthly statement will be emailed to authorized contacts with access to the DataMine® account.
+- If your agency has available funds, a monthly statement will be emailed to authorized contacts with access to the DataMine account.

-- For more information about UATP, refer to the UATP FAQs.
+- For more information about UATP, refer to the UATP FAQs

 Unused Ticket Credits (UTC) - All Airlines